 What is OKA Doing to Support Women’s Aid?

-Profits will help OKA to fund a full-time Direct Services Support Worker – Kat – who supports survivors of domestic abuse through the Live Chat Helpline, Survivors’ Forum and via email.
+The profits from our initiatives will help OKA to fund a full-time Direct Services Support Worker – Kat – who supports survivors of domestic abuse through the Live Chat Helpline, Survivors’ Forum and via email.
 These crucial services offer a safe and discreet route to emotional support that validates women’s experiences of abuse, assists family members who want to know how best to help loved ones, and provides practical assistance, such as signposting to legal services or child contact.